MoldyMacaroniX/dashword.net/_src/posts/geometry-dash-all-vaults-and-secrets-2022.md

 ---

-And there you have it—a comprehensive guide to unlock every secret area in Geometry Dash, as of 2024 and the 2.2 update.
+And there you have it—a comprehensive guide to unlock every secret area in Geometry Dash!